-Staff are expected to behave in a professional manner at all times and conduct their work with neatness, accuracy and timeliness, and produce high quality work.
+Staff are expected to behave in a professional manner at all times and timely produce high quality work with neatness and accuracy.
 They are expected to be courteous, pleasant and considerate, and conscientiously work at maintaining positive working relationships with others.
-They are never to engage in any workplace behavior that could be misconstrued as mean-spirited, abusive, or unprofessional.
+They are never to engage in any workplace behavior that could be misconstrued as mean-spirited, abusive, belittling, discriminating, harassing, or unprofessional.

 The WSCJTC is committed to a working environment that exhibits fairness and integrity.
-Any behavior having the potential for creating adverse impact on supervision, safety, security or morale, or involves a potential conflict of interest is not acceptable.
-For this reason, fraternization between any staff member and Basic Training students is prohibited during the student's training assignment at WSCJTC.
-TAC officers should review the TAC Manual within the Basic Training Division for their enhanced limitations on fraternization and required communication to supervisors about interaction with students outside the agency or training environment.
-Fraternization is defined as a personal relationship that extends beyond the routine interaction necessary in the training environment.
-TAC officer and staff attendance at social events with recruits is only allowed with the permission of the Basic Training Commander.
+Any behavior having the potential for creating adverse impact on supervision, morale, safety and security, or involves a potential conflict of interest is not acceptable.

+For this reason, fraternization between any staff member and Basic Training Division (BTD) students is prohibited during the student's training assignment at WSCJTC and their probationary status and/or post-academy training with their employing agency.

+Contracted Instructors training Basic Academy students must review the BTD Standard Operating Procedure (SOP) Manual for enhanced limitations on fraternization and required communication to supervisors about interaction with students outside the agency or training environment.

+Fraternization is defined as a personal relationship that extends beyond the routine interaction necessary in the training/work environment.
+Contractor and staff attendance at social events with recruits is only allowed with the permission of the BTD Commander(s).

-Should a staff member have a relationship with a student prior to the student's selection for a Basic Training Class, the staff member is required to report that relationship to their supervisor.
-Their supervisor shall forward the information to the Basic Training Division Commander immediately.
+Should a staff member assigned anywhere within WSCJTC have a personal or familial relationship with a student prior to the student's selection for a BTD class, the staff member is required to report that relationship to their supervisor.
+Their supervisor shall forward the information to the BTD Commander(s) immediately.